MGXlab/phap/README.md

 single multifasta** (can be `gz`ipped).
 A mapping between sample ids and their corresponding fasta file is provided as a samplesheet (see below).

+### Size filtering

+All sequences smaller than 5000bp are filtered out.
+This is a hard requirement, mainly imposed by vHULK, and currently I don't handle differential input.

 ### Sample sheet